My focus is always on economy, says Rashid Khan | Sports-Games

 - India

-Rashid Khan is enduring an ordinary IPL this year with the ball in terms of wickets, but the Gujarat Titans spinner is not to bothered about the statistics as long as he can produce economical spells for his team.
+Rashid Khan is enduring an ordinary IPL this year with the ball in terms of wickets, but the Gujarat Titans spinner is not too bothered about the scalps as long as he can produce economical spells for his team.

 Rashid has so far claimed 11 wickets from as many games at an economy rate of 6.84, figures which definitely won't please him much.
 But the star Afghan cricketer has taken it in stride. ''While bowling in T20s it's always great to take wickets but for me, it's a bit different because I always focus on economy and that is something which puts pressure on the batters,'' Rashid said at the post-match virtual press conference after GT's five-run loss to Mumbai Indians on Friday.